Vertex decomposable graphs, codismantlability, Cohen-Macaulayness and Castelnuovo-Mumford regularity: Vertex-decomposable graphs and codismantlability

-Suppose that $G$ is Cohen-Macaulay.
-Firstly, $G$ can not be a CNS-graph by Corollary~\ref{cor:cm-cns}.
-Therefore, it must contain a codominated vertex, say $x\in V$.
-Since $G$ is Cohen-Macaulay, the graph $G-N_G[x]$ is also Cohen-Macaulay, since its independence complex is just the link of $x$ in $\IE(G)$.
-Thus, by induction we may assume that $G-N_G[x]$ is a codismantlable graph.
-But then $G$ is codismantlable by Proposition~\ref{prop:lnk-codis}.
-This completes the proof. \end{proof}
+Finally, since $G$ is codismantlable, there exists a codominated vertex, say $x'\in V(G)$.
+It follows that both $G-x'$ and $G-N_G[x']$ are well-covered $(C_4,C_5,C_7)$-free graphs.
+By induction both are vertex-decomposable, hence, so is $G$. \end{proof}

+We note that Theorem~\ref{thm:wc-cns} ensures that the vertex-decomposability, codismantlability and Cohen-Macaulayness are all equivalent for a well-covered $(C_4,C_5,C_7)$-free graph.

+An easy consequence of Theorem~\ref{thm:wc-cns} is the fact that CNS-graphs lack the Cohen-Macaulay property in general.
+We should recall that only well-covered cycles are of length $3,4,5$ and $7$, and among these $C_3$ and $C_5$ are the ones that are also Cohen-Macaulay~\cite{FVT1}.

+\begin{corollary} If $H$ is a $(C_4,C_5,C_7)$-free CNS-graph, then $H$ is not well-covered.
+In particular, such a graph is not Cohen-Macaulay. \end{corollary}

-Note that if $x$ is a shedding vertex of a bipartite graph, it has to be codominated by Proposition~\ref{prop:bip-vd}, and if $y\in V\backslash \{x\}$ is the vertex for which $N_G[y]\subseteq N_G[x]$, then $d_G(y)=1$, since $G$ is triangle-free.
-This observation provides a necessary condition on bipartite vertex decomposable graphs (compare with Theorem 1.1 of~\cite{VTV} and Theorem 2.10 of~\cite{VT}).
+Note that if $x$ is a shedding vertex of a bipartite graph, it has to be codominated by Proposition~\ref{prop:bip-vd}, and if $y\in V\backslash \{x\}$ is the vertex for which $N_G[y]\subseteq N_G[x]$, then $y$ is of degree $1$, since $G$ is triangle-free.
+This observation provides a necessary condition on bipartite vertex-decomposable graphs (compare with Theorem 1.1 of~\cite{VTV} and Theorem 2.10 of~\cite{VT}).

-\begin{cor} If a bipartite graph $G$ is vertex-decomposable, then it is codismantlable. \end{cor} \begin{proof} By Proposition~\ref{prop:bip-vd}, a shedding vertex, say $x\in V$ of $G$ must be codominated, that is, $G$ is codismantlable to $G-x$, so the result follows by an induction. \end{proof}
+\begin{corollary} If a bipartite graph $G$ is vertex-decomposable, then it is codismantlable. \end{corollary} \begin{proof} By Proposition~\ref{prop:bip-vd}, a shedding vertex, say $x\in V$ of $G$ must be codominated, that is, $G$ is codismantlable to $G-x$, so the result follows by an induction. \end{proof}

 It should be noted by recalling the graph $G$ in Figure~\ref{contr-1} that the converse of Corollary~\ref{cor:bip-vd} does not hold in general, unless $G$ is well-covered.